frank kinslow finds an easy peace

 Inner peace is often presented as something for only a select few who go to the mountaintop, follow a guru, self-sacrifice, think positive thoughts, or spend years ohmming.
 With few voices saying anything to the contrary, Frank Kinslow, like many of us, bought into that belief, diligently pursuing various practices for years.

-Kinslow had his first experience of inner peace as a child living in Japan where his father, a U.S. Marine, was stationed after WWII.
+Frank Kinslow had his first experience of inner peace as a child living in Japan where his father, a U.S. Marine, was stationed after WWII.
 He had become frustrated during Judo practice so his sensei taught him a mind-over-matter technique that dissolved his anger and filled him with joy.

 From that time on, he spent decades trying to uncover more.
 As an adult, he meditated daily with a practice of two and a half hours sandwiched around his work and family, and retreated for months at a time to sit alone in remote places like the Swiss Alps, secluded Spanish beaches, and even Iowa cornfields.

 And, yet, after all that, when he reached his 60s, he found himself in despair, bereft of any lasting benefit from the practices he had long been cultivating.
 In the few years prior, he had already lost or let go of nearly everything—his marriage, family, home, friends, and business—and moved across country from Michigan to Florida to start anew.

 As I sat, I had the perception that nothing in the universe is moving—that not only was nothing working, but that nothing was moving!
 I realized there was nowhere to go, and nothing to do.
 It was like turning on a light.
 So I did nothing.
 I had been experiencing a great deal of fear and anxiety and now I just watched them come and go.
 Each time they came back, they were a little weaker.”

 For three days he sat, until finally his fear and anxiety were replaced with joy, peace, and love.
 By having done nothing but watch his thoughts, he found himself in the state of well-being that was the goal of all those previous decades of exploring and doing.

 “You get there by subtracting, not adding.
 It’s like being a pole vaulter, once the pole (all our practices, trying and doing) has done its job, you have to let go of it or it will knock everything over.
 But because of our habits of mind and what we’ve learned, we’re always trying to take control.
 Our ego-driven mind says ‘I gotta do something!’ and it muddies the water.”

 Of course, that’s also what made wanting to teach others his approach a little tricky.
-“So, if there’s nowhere to go, and nothing to do,” Kinslow says, “how do you create a technique to do it?”
+“So, if there’s nowhere to go, and nothing to do,” Frank Kinslow says, “how do you create a technique to do it?”

 Aware of Awareness

 Eufeelings may be slight or strong, but either way, returning our awareness to whatever that feeling is for us as we sit watching our thoughts for even a few minutes at a time brings us to a state of rest that supports physical healing, emotional well-being, intention work and healing of others.
 Nothing is separate from anything else, Kinslow explains, and since we’re all connected, that peace resonates between us and we directly affect one another.

 Next time you want to do something, just become aware of your Eufeeling and observe; just watch, even if it gets uncomfortable, that’s human.
 For instance, if you watch it, sadness can feel beautiful and sweet, then it goes away and you’re done with it!
 If you’re trying to do something to get over it then you’re denying its deeper value and it stays.
 An observer can appreciate whatever life is serving.”

 It throws out all of the dogma and returns us to the natural flow of Life.
 It is effortless, easy, and innate to everyone, he says, and “trying” is the dirty word.
 Even doing it just a few minutes a day makes it easier to naturally return to the observer state naturally and more often.
-“There’s no trying in QE; if it isn’t easy and it isn’t fun, then it isn’t QE,” Kinslow says.
+“There’s no trying in QE; if it isn’t easy and it isn’t fun, then it isn’t QE,” Frank Kinslow says.